 S – Support

 The school is based in listed buildings and in a quiet area of Salisbury, providing a safe and nurturing environment for anxious, vulnerable pupils unable to sustain a mainstream placement.
-We are registered to provide effective education for children aged between 7-18 years.
+We are registered to provide effective education for children and young people aged between 8-18.

 Our educational offer is a balance of academic studies, physical and outdoor education, vocational studies and personal development programmes.